netxms/netxms-doc/admin/operating-system-monitoring.rst

-Following parameters are available for this subagent
+Following parameters are available for this subagent: